Differences Between A European River Cruise and A Barge Cruise

 7 Key Differences Between A European River Cruise and A Barge Cruise

-I’m just back from a barge cruise through the waterways of France, and I thought it would be a great opportunity to talk about the differences between going on a river cruise in Europe or going on a barge cruise through Europe.
-In this article, I’ll list 7 key differences between them.
+I’m just back from a barge cruise through the waterways of France.
+So, I thought it would be a great opportunity to talk about the differences between a river cruise in Europe and a barge cruise through Europe.
+In this article, I’ll list 7 key differences between the two.

 Watch my Barge versus River Cruise Differences

 Watch on YouTube: https://youtu.be/iPa6zuVCZvU